Tiggilyboo/website/content/blog/series/Handwired-Keyboard-Project/part-3.md

 - When we bind the usb device, configure if to add our usb function
 - When we want to process an external input (a key was pressed for ex.), we write to our HID gadget that is bound with our report

+For the current driver code, check out the planck_hid.h file in the [planck github repo](https://github.com/tiggilyboo/planck)

 ### HID Input Reports

+Once you've got a device up and running, in order to communicate to the host device that an input event has happened, you need to send input reports.
 Theres a USB spec which describes the input reports [here](https://www.usb.org/sites/default/files/documents/hid1_11.pdf).

 But I'll give a quick little overview: We can only send a maximum of 8 bytes per report, each report can send key modifiers (Any combination of all Controls, Shifts, Alts, Metas), and 6 other report values.